bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

     void setProducer(Producer p)
 }
 ```
-`unsubscribe()`.
+- `unsubscribe()`.
 Allow a subscriber to unsubscribe from an Observable stream.
-`setProducer()`.
+- `setProducer()`.
 Form a bidirectional communication channel between the producer and consumer used for flow control.

 #### Async versus Sync

-An Observable can be synchronous, and in fact _defaults to being synchronous_.
+An Observable can be asynchronous, and in fact _defaults to being synchronous_.
 RxJava never adds concurrency unless it is asked to do so.
 A synchronous Observable would be subscribed to, emit all data using the subscriber’s thread, and complete (if finite).
 An Observable backed by blocking network I/O would synchronously block the subscribing thread and then emit via onNext() when the blocking network I/O returned.
 See [sample1()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code